vimlord/DuckHacks2017/README.md

 # DuckHacks 2017

-This repository contains the code for our submission to the DuckHacks 2017 Hackathon hosted by JPMorgan and Google.
+This repository contains the code for our submission to the DuckHacks 2017 Hackathon hosted by JPMorgan and Google, which won the prize for "Most Marketable".

 ## What is it?

-Our submission is an emotion-driven music selection program.
+Our submission was an emotion-driven music selection program.
 It uses Microsoft's emotion API to analyze the emotion of a user and play music to match their mood.
+The emotion API requires the use of an image taken by the user's webcam every few seconds, which is deleted immediately after its use.
+After receiving the data, the application will access Pandora and play a genre of music that matches the user's mood.

 ## How do I use it?